 2018 Drivers: Christopher FlemmMichael Ilavia, Gill Lipton, Brad Patlovany, Nicholas Sims

-The other four teams work hard to develop a safe and competitive car, but the ultimate responsibility of earning dynamic competition points lies on the shoulders of the team's drivers.
+The other five teams work hard to develop a safe and competitive car, but the ultimate responsibility of earning dynamic competition points lies on the shoulders of the team's drivers.
 Open driver tryouts are held every Fall to select new drivers, and the team often retains talented drivers if they have not yet graduated.
 Valuable input from experienced drivers makes it easier to design a car that may maximize dynamic performance.